-Hannover Re has supported Syndicate 2121 for the 2016 to 2019 years of account by way of a pro-rata participation agreement with a corporate member in respect of 100% of the member's participation.
+Hannover Re has supported Syndicate 2121 for the 2017 to 2020 years of account by way of a pro-rata participation agreement with a corporate member in respect of 100% of the member's participation.

-Hannover Re also provides capital support to Argenta Underwriting No. 3 Ltd for the 2018 and 2019 years of account by way of excess participation agreements.
+Hannover Re also provides capital support to Argenta Underwriting No. 3 Ltd for the 2018 to 2020 years of account by way of excess participation agreements.

-Inter Hannover (No.1) Ltd, a wholly owned subsidiary of the Hannover Re group, participates on Syndicate 2121 for the 2018 and 2019 years of account.
+Inter Hannover (No.1) Ltd, a wholly owned subsidiary of the Hannover Re group, participates on Syndicate 2121 for the 2018 to 2020 years of account.